Hiimus/milestone-project-1/README.md

 #### gallery.html:

 The gallery contains a responsive image grid.
-There is a variety of images that show equipment, people traning, stretching and just hanging out.
+There are a variety of images that show equipment, people training, stretching and just hanging out.
 The image grid lets a user get a quick overview compared to a carousel, which was the original plan.

 #### about-us.html: